Okay, I want to make this clear - I'm interested in your comments, so let this be a conversation!

 Tumbling, pouncing, scratching,

-Biting, yipping, yapping, barking, flapping
+Biting, yipping, yapping, barking,

 Go the puppies round-and-round.